ray-project/kuberay/docs/guidance/tls.md

 In [Kubernetes networking model](https://github.com/kubernetes/design-proposals-archive/blob/main/network/networking.md#pod-to-pod), the IP that a Pod sees itself as is the same IP that others see it as.
 That's why Ray Pods can self-register for the certificates.

-# Step 3 (Optional): Configure environment variables for Ray TLS authentication
+# Step 3: Configure environment variables for Ray TLS authentication

 To enable TLS authentication in your Ray cluster, set the following environment variables: